Efficient Cross-Validation for Sparse Linear Regression

 \ABSTRACT{ Given a high-dimensional covariate matrix and a response vector, ridge-regularized sparse linear regression selects a subset of features that explains the relationship between covariates and the response in an interpretable manner.
-To select the sparsity and robustness of linear regressors, techniques like $k$-fold cross-validation are commonly used for hyperparameter tuning.
+To {choose hyperparameters that control the sparsity level and amount of regularization, practitioners commonly use} $k$-fold cross-validation.
 However, cross-validation substantially increases the computational cost of sparse regression as it requires solving many mixed-integer optimization problems (MIOs) for each hyperparameter combination.
-To improve upon this state of affairs, we obtain computationally tractable relaxations of $k$-fold cross-validation metrics, facilitating hyperparameter selection after solving $50$--$80\%$ fewer MIOs in practice.
-These relaxations result in an efficient cyclic coordinate descent scheme, achieving $10\%$--$30\%$ lower validation errors than via traditional methods such as grid search with MCP or GLMNet across a suite of $13$ real-world datasets. }
+To {address this computational burden}, we {derive} computationally tractable relaxations of {the} $k$-fold cross-validation {loss}, facilitating hyperparameter selection {while} solving $50$--$80\%$ fewer MIOs in practice. {Our computational results demonstrate, across eleven real-world UCI datasets, that MIO-based cross-validation can be competitive with mature software packages such as glmnet and L0Learn.} }